balbarak/bootstrap-hijri-datepicker/README.md

 * `viewDate`: string

-    to set the default view gregorian date in the picker
+    to set the default view gregorian date in the picker ex: `1980-01-01`

 ## Acknowledgements